 In a nutshell

-Following a suite of carefully-design modules that blend theory with contemporary methodology and practice, you will see how technology and computer-aided design is reshaping practice.
+Following a suite of carefully-design modules that blend theory with contemporary methodology and practice, you will assess how technology and computer-aided design is reshaping practice.
 You will examine bridges and tall building engineering in detail, and explore how seismic analysis influences design.

 - Explore specific issues related to tall buildings and bridge engineering as you examine how technology is driving change in building design and construction practice

 - Continue to develop your engineering skills and knowledge, so you're ready to meet the challenges of contemporary structural engineering